vpcom/Angular-Redux-Router-Trial/README.md

 # AngularReduxRouterTrial

-This a trial project.
-The aim is to implement a basic web app with Angular 4, Redux (NgRx), (@Angular)Router and make it as complete and robust as possible.
+This a trial project aimed at implementing a basic web app with Angular 4, Redux (NgRx), (@Angular)Router.

-It should implement as much as possible of good practice, debuging tools and allow lazy-loading.

 **vincentperrin.com**